pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 ### A tiny detail I forgot to tell you

 I admit.
 I lied to you.
 Yes, dear reader, I mislead you from the beginning of this article. _"Both books are about Software Crastsmanship"_ I said.
-And yet the attentive reader would have noticed: no mention of Software Craftsmanship in the title of the clean coder, neither in its subtitle.
-And if you take a peak inside the book, you will realize the terrible truth: the clean coder only mentions the Software Craftsmanship movement in... the *last two pages* of the book.
+And yet the attentive reader would have noticed: no mention of Software Craftsmanship in the title of The Clean Coder, neither in its subtitle.
+And if you take a peak inside the book, you will realize the terrible truth: The Clean Coder only mentions the Software Craftsmanship movement in... the *last two pages* of the book.

 Why did I fail you with my wrong introduction?
 I didn't: they are both talking about Software Craftsmanship, despite appearances.
 I don't know why Robert C. Martin took the decision to wait the very end of the book to reveal the real topic of his work.
 Maybe because at the time of the publication (2011), the Software Craftsmanship movement was still a cryptic and not a best-selling subject?
 Maybe, but hard to believe.
 The Software Manifesto was released in 2009 and other books covering the topic were already out for a long time in 2011.